What to know about fasting blood sugar?

 Any significant change in blood sugar patterns warrants a visit to a doctor.
 People with diabetes and those at risk of diabetes should also consult a doctor if:

 - blood sugar levels become unusually high or low

-- well-controlled blood sugar levels are suddenly uncontrolled
+- well-managed blood sugar levels are suddenly start fluctuating

 - people have new or worsening symptoms of diabetes